ianmorgan/corda-rawupdates-demo/README.md

 and may therefore change between Corda releases.
 3. As the states have now been spent, the flow **has to get out of the hospital**.
 If not, there will be unusable states on the ledger.
 4. The current flow hospital has what could be described as a poor bedside manner.
 It will only look at it's patients on node restart and only has one treatment plan.
-Future versions of Corda will have a better hospital.
+Future versions of Corda will have a better hospital, but until that happens it is really important to minimize the chances of flows ending up in the hospital.
+The handler should ideally deal with transient errors, in a similar style to Corda - see https://docs.corda.net/node-flow-hospital.html
 5. The code in the rawUpdates handler must run quickly and be able to keep up with speed of writes to the Corda node, otherwise the node will start to buffer in the RxObservable layer, eventually exhausting buffer space and failing rawUpdates.